 educators can be inspired to transform themselves from providers of information into

 Professor, Department of Medical Education Former Assistant Dean for Admissions; Former Associate Dean for Academic Affairs; Former Chair of Biochemistry; Texas Tech University School of Medicine

 The SuccessTypes Medical Education Site was established in 1998 as an academic project aimed at using personality type insights as a tool to personalize academic success.
 Much progress has been made since then by incorporating principles from brain research, sleep research, human performance research, and modern cognitive psychology to increase its effectiveness.
-An example of an application of these principles can be viewed at TEDxTexasTechUniversity.
+An example of an application of these principles can be viewed in a presentation titled, "Bodybuilding for the Brain," at TEDxTexasTechUniversity.

 “SuccessTypes” is plural to emphasize that no single learning style is superior and that multiple learning styles need to be mastered in medical educaton.
 A SuccessType is a medical student of any personality type who uses Deliberate Practice to strengthen their learning style.
 Since all types can take advantage of this approach, all types can upgrade their learning and thinking ability.

 Psychologists often confuse personality "types" with personality "traits" because they live in a world that predominantly measures "traits" when studying behavior.
 However, trait and type are not the same: